bentoml/gallery/transformers/README.md

 There are currently the following projects:

-1. [Pretrained](./pretrained): How to serve a pretrained Transformers model with BentoML.
+1. [pretrained](./pretrained): How to serve a pretrained Transformers model with BentoML.
-2. [Fine-tune](./fine_tune): How to fine-tune a model from Transformers and then serve with BentoML with GPU supports.
+2. [Transfer Learning](./transfer_learning): How to perform transfer learning with a fine-tune Transformers model with BentoML (GPU supports).
 <!-- TODO: add transfer learning on new data -->

 We will demonstrate how to create an ML service for both models, serve it behind an HTTP endpoint, and containerize the model server as a docker image for production deployment.